jaelynnkim-data/computer-vision-based-recommendation-system/README.md

 designing new products that can easily integrate into consumers' current wardrobes without necessitating the purchase of completely new outfits.
-To resolve this need, this project aims to propose a machine learning model that can recognize a user’s preference in fashion from their “mood board,” which will be a collection of style inspiration photos that they find aesthetically pleasing.
+To resolve this need, this project aims to propose a machine learning model that can recognize a user’s preference in fashion from their “wish list,” which will be a collection of style inspiration photos that they find aesthetically pleasing.